rhysd/git-brws/README.md

 ```

 If you don't know the difference between `..` and `...`, please read `git diff --help`.

+Note: Only GitHub and GitHub Enterprise support `...`.
+For GitLab, only `...` is available.

 ### Open a pull request page